 If this program produces a validated federated education data architecture and governance framework (outputs), then participating countries can share specified education data streams under sovereign governance (immediate outcome), which enables cross-jurisdictional research, comparative benchmarking, and continental education intelligence (intermediate outcome), which strengthens the evidentiary base for Results-Based Finance for Education and evidence-based policy across the continent (long-term impact).

-A review of the health data federation, data sovereignty, and federated learning literatures identifies five substantive challenges that CRADLE's design must address.
+A review of the health data federation, data sovereignty, and federated learning literatures identifies six substantive challenges that CRADLE's design must address.
 Each challenge has been incorporated as a design requirement:

 The 24-month timeline is anchored to the Breakthrough System's funding tranches.
 CRADLE must deliver a working prototype before the Phase 1 → Phase 2 funding gate for V&P_Core, demonstrating that federated education data is achievable across the pilot countries.